 Each year has four terms, or “Quarters”: Fall, Winter, Spring and Summer.
 Each term is 12 weeks in length.

 Each Quarter Term is composed of one Major Seminar and one Minor Seminar.
-In addition to the two seminars (Major and Minor), the student can choose either: (a) an elective course from the general course offerings or; (b) decide to follow a Specialized focus on one specific subject (i.e., Philosophy, Psychology, Business Start-Up etc).
+In addition to the two seminars (Major and Minor), the student can choose either: (a) an elective course from the general course offerings or; (b) decide to follow a Specialized focus on one specific subject (i.e., Philosophy, Psychology, Business Start-Up, etc).
 Should the student decide to focus their studies by declaring a Specialization course of study they will graduate with a BA in Interdisciplinary Studies (BAis) with a Specialization in the student’s declared subject or focus.
 Should a student decide not to focus their studies on one Specialization (i.e, by taking electives) they will graduate with a BA in Interdisciplinary Studies (BAis).

-Each quarter term is worth 15 credit hours (with one exception Spring Term Year 3).
+Each quarter term is worth 15 credit hours (with one exception, Spring Term Year 3).
 Four terms are equal to 60 credit hours or one (1) academic year.
 Three years equate to 180 credit hours.
 The student will need to complete at least 180 credit hours within the set parameters of the program in order to qualify for graduating.

 The student selects eight (8) electives/Specialization courses, each worth five (5) credits for a total of 40 credits or about 22% of the overall program.

-GCAS College currently offers five major foci of study:
+GCAS College currently offers six Specializations:

 The GCAS College student is required to meet with their mentor (academic supervisor) once per month as well as meet with their assigned Peer Group once a month.
-Each BA Peer Group will be composed of about five fellow students and colleagues who are also enrolled the BA program.
+Each BA Peer Group will be composed of approximately five fellow students and colleagues who are also enrolled the BA program.

 At the conclusion of three years of course and seminar work, the student must successfully complete the Bachelor Comprehensive Examinations.
 The student must successfully pass the Bachelor Comprehensive Examinations in order to graduate from GCAS College Dublin.
 These examinations must be taken in person or by an authorized proctor arranged by GCAS College in consultation with the student.